Mint-System/Ansible-Build/README.md

 `cd Ansible-Playbooks`

-Set a password to encry the Ansible vault.
+Set a password to encrypt the Ansible vault.

 `export VAULTPASSWORD=PASSWORD`